 - Encourage the authorities to protect our routes as classified sites.
 Many are under threat from HES works, mining and new road-making, but we have prepared a detailed legal report on this comparing methods in Turkey and Europe.

-- Maintain the routes - we run a volunteer group at least once a year.
+- Maintain and clean the routes - we run a volunteer group at least once a year.

 - Work with local authorities to help villagers along the routes earn money from providing services for walkers – small pensions, transport services, restaurants, etc. We are currently working on a plan to form a women's cooperative which will run a small restaurant and sell food to trekkers.

 - Work with our members - foreign and local travel agencies - to offer group holidays on the routes.

 - Work with international bodies – we attend the annual forum of the Institute of Culture Routes of the Council of Europe, and the World Trails Network Conference.
 We adopt international standards and co-operate with other trail makers.

 In addition to the regular help, which includes updating our social media and website (wordpress), keeping in touch with trekkers, photo library work, etc. we are also in need of Russian speakers who can translate English to Russian for our website and smart phone apps and can do Russian research on the web.